 Quick Summary of Mike's Auto Trader

-Rating: 2.5 out of 5.
-While not for everyone, there may actually be some merit to the platforms that Michael recommends.
+Rating: 2.5 While not for everyone, there may actually be some merit to the platforms that Michael recommends.

 There’s gambling at the roulette or Blackjack table, and second to that is binary options “trading.”
 I say “trading” because, at least to me, betting on which direction a stock or commodity price will go in the next few minutes or even hours is akin to gambling.
 There is no real research you can do to ensure your bet.
 Most of your “investment” outcome is left up to chance.

 By law, leaving an outcome to chance, rather than research, and putting money down on your chance outcome, is defined as gambling.

 Michael is a relative newcomer to the scene of binary options trading, and he is currently touting Mike’s Auto Trader software.
 He is also ramping up to offer his software on Clicksure, which will carry a $250 referral fee (and prize tiers to boot).

 If you’ve never heard of Clicksure, please read the following review of this affiliate marketing platform.
 Suffice it to say, Clicksure carries a ton of B-list products that Clickbank and other, more reputable, affiliate marketplaces won’t touch.

 So, when I saw that Mike’s Auto Trader was about to launch on Clicksure, my thoughts instantly turned to it being just another binary options scam.